Which Computer for Recording?

 The standard Macbooks just don’t have the architecture to handle real-time audio processing for music recording.
 (Neither do most ‘standard’ PC’s).
 If you were to shell out the same amount of cash for a PC that you do to purchase a Macbook Pro, you could easily afford one of the high-end ‘Engineered-For-Audio’ PC computers, and you wouldn’t have to worry about it.

 If you purchase a specialized Audio-Computer of the PC version, from Creation Station, PC Audio Labs, ADK Pro Audio, or the like, you’ll pay roughly the same amount.

 I’ve been using PC’s for music recording, editing, mixing, and mastering for years.
-(Ever since I sold my Atari computer, a couple decades ago!)
-I currently use a Lenovo T Series, it’s my 4th music-creation computer.
+(Ever since I sold my Atari computer, back in the 90’s) I currently use a Lenovo T Series, it’s my 4th ‘music-creation’ computer.
 However, not even all Lenovo’s will handle real-time audio production.
 To figure out which ones will give you trouble-free full-time audio processing, you’ll need to do some homework.

-One way to get information on a Notebook/Laptop computer is to have a look at NotebookCheck.net and search a computer’s specs for something called “Delayed Procedure Calls”, or DPC’s.
+One way I’ve found to get information on a Notebook/Laptop computer is to have a look at NotebookCheck.net and search a computer’s specs for something called “Delayed Procedure Calls” (DPC’s).
 It is one MAJOR indicator as to whether or not a computer can run real-time music production software.